aditya-suripeddi/dockerfile-best-practices/README.md

 A better Dockerfile is written as you go from master branch to [1-order-matters-for-caching](https://github.com/aditya-suripeddi/dockerfile-best-practices/tree/1-order-matters-for-caching) till you reach [11-multi-stage-builds-to-remove-build-deps](https://github.com/aditya-suripeddi/dockerfile-best-practices/tree/11-multi-stage-builds-to-remove-build-deps)

-The mater branch also has a python flask rest app, to show how to write Dockerfile for a python project
+The master branch also has a python flask rest app, to show how to write Dockerfile for a python project

 ## Following Dockerfile best practices will help in five areas: